 If recognized components of an LVM volume, including disk images, are added to R-Studio later, it automatically adds them to their respective LVM volume.

 When an automatically created LVM volume is selected, R-Studio highlights its components.

 R-Studio shows the components of the LVM volume on its LVM Components tab.

 R-Studio shows broken virtual LVM volumes in pink.

-R-Studio shows such virtual LVM volumes in blue:
+R-Studio shows virtual LVM volumes with manually added components in blue: